d00ksky/neovimrc/README.md

 ```

 Then open nvim in nvim folder in .config, find packer.lua and do :so
-then :PackerSync and you are ready to go
+then :PackerSync and you are ready to go.

-You also need to do :Copilot setup if you want copilot
+You also need to do :Copilot setup if you want copilot.
+Then :Copilot enable to enable it